-Benefits - Disaster unemployment assistance is available to unemployed individuals immediately following, and for up to 26 weeks after, a major disaster is declared by the President, as long as the unemployment continues to be a result of the disaster.
+Benefits - Disaster unemployment assistance is available to unemployed individuals immediately following, and for up to 26 weeks after, a major disaster is declared by the President, provided the unemployment continues to be a result of the disaster.
+The maximum weekly benefit amount payable is determined under the provisions of the state law for unemployment compensation in the state where the disaster occurred.
+However, the minimum weekly benefit amount payable is half (50%) of the average benefit amount in the state.
 The maximum weekly benefit amount is determined under the provisions of state law for unemployment insurance in the state where the disaster occurred.